nbrose/odin-recipes/README.md

-Recipe website - consisting of main page and links to three separate recipe pages.
+Recipe website - consisting of main page and links to three recipe pages.
-Skills learned --
+Demonstrated skills - adding links and images, headings, ordered and unordered lists.